o-yildirim/To-do-List-Flutter/README.md

 # To do-List
-To do list application developed with flutter.
+To do list application developed with Flutter.